inrupt/artifact-generator/README.md

 This tool automatically generates deployable artifacts for various programming languages (e.g., npm Node.js modules for JavaScript, JARs for Java, assemblies for C#, etc.).
-These artifacts contain source-code files defining programming-language constants for the terms (e.g., the Classes, Properties and Constants) found in RDF vocabularies (such as Schema.org, FOAF, Activity Streams, Solid vocabularies, or your own custom vocabularies).
+These artifacts contain source-code files defining programming-language constants for the terms (e.g., the Classes, Properties, and Constants) found in RDF vocabularies (such as Schema.org, FOAF, Activity Streams, Solid vocabularies, or your own custom vocabularies).

 # Prerequisites